The top 5 questions you need to ask when partnering with an online shopping program

-If this sounds foreign and daunting to you, fear not.
+If this sounds daunting, fear not.
 It is much more simple than you’d anticipate.
 Begin by asking yourself these five questions:

 1. Are there items my current supporters and potential donors need in their daily lives?